billroy/bitlash-commander/README.md

 - radio button control
 - button group
-	- how to edit properties?
+	- bug: click doesn't edit properties?
-	- color initializations
-		fill:, stroke,
+		- need 'delete()' for edit to work

+	- bug: drag of bounding box loses the buttons and bounding box stays highlighted

+	- setvalue: bit pattern control of highlight, one bit per button
+		- vu meter, led bank

+	- optional radio button behavior: force other controls to 0 when a control is set to 1
 		- listeners on all buttons
-	- optional radio button behavior: force other controls to 0 when a control is set to 1
 		- radio: none/row/column  undefined/r/c
 		- persistent color highlight for the ON button

 	- touch or update can select button
-	- group.setValue('ggggyyrr') - color decoding
-	- set normal/highlight color of individual button

 - generate an index page
 	- list of panels + new panel